ikuehne/data-goblin/README.md

 information.
 So, in semi-naive evaluation, we would only join the newest `ancestor` tuples against the parent relation.

-Currently, semi-naive evaluation is only supported for linear recursive rules, although it can be used for nonlinear rules.
+Currently, Data Goblin only supports semi-naive evaluation for linear recursive rules.
 The benchmarks included should show that semi-naive evaluation is more than five times faster than bottom up in a test data set of a 100-person employee hierarchy.